-2. Weight yourself.
-Sometimes we may ask you to weigh yourself each day and keep a log of this (include a sheet here for weight).
+2. Weigh yourself.
+Sometimes we may ask you to weigh yourself each day and keep a log of this.
 If your weight increases by more than 2kg in a few days, this is likely to be excess fluid which means that you may need to control your fluid intake better or, you need a higher dose of diuretic tablet to keep the fluid down.

 3. Avoid extra salt with meals.
 We always advise not to add extra salt to your diet since there is often enough in food anyhow.

-4. Regular exercise.
+4. Exercise regularly.
 We appreciate that this can be difficult, particularly if you become breathless because of your heart failure.
 There is very good evidence to show that some form of regular exercise has a positive health benefits for patients with heart failure.
 We are happy to discuss with you some exercises which you could try to help.
 Something is better than nothing!

 6. Restricting alcohol consumption.
 We advise some patients with severe heart failure to avoid alcohol altogether.
 Rarely, excessive alcohol consumption can cause weakening of the heart muscle and be the direct cause of heart failure.
 In patients with less severe forms of heart failure, a small regular amount of alcohol will do little harm as long as this is included in the the daily fluid intake